Redefining the hybrid model

 - The B.A. in Entrepreneurial Business thoroughly prepares students to lead in any type of business or management role.
 Students will learn the finer details of effective business, including decision making, the role of economics in real world dynamics, people management, accounting, business law, and other topics.
 Experts in the field of business are studied at length.

-- The B.S. in Mechanical Engineering prepares students for a wide range of technical, sales, and industrial careers.
+- The B.S. in Mechanical Engineering (beginning Fall 2023) prepares students for a wide range of technical, sales, and industrial careers.
 Students will learn the fundamental principles of mechanical engineering, including material properties, technical drawing, thermodynamics, fluid mechanics, mechatronics, and other topics.
 Students have the opportunity to practice what they learn in an operational manufacturing facility.
 Due to the extra courses needed to complete an engineering degree, students in this program are required to complete an additional two terms of coursework.

 The Thales College Experience

 Thales College is designed as a unique hybrid education model.
 Students learn through a flipped format – viewing lectures at home on their own time, and coming to class each morning for group discussions and mentoring sessions.
 Afternoons are kept free of class commitments to allow students the opportunity to intern at local companies and organizations.

 - Thales College students are expected to complete online courses on their own time, as we utilize a flipped classroom model.
 Students first learn content through online lectures at home, and later enhance their learning on campus through class discussions.